Commodore 64: Commodore 64C

 The C64's designers intended the computer to have a new, wedge-shaped case within a year of release, but the change did not occur.
-In 1986, Commodore released the 64C computer, which is functionally identical to the original.
+In 1986, Commodore released the 64C computer, which is functionally identical to the original, which was nicknamed the Breadbin 64 after the release of the 64C.
 The exterior design was remodeled in the sleeker style of the Commodore 128.
 The 64C uses new versions of the SID, VIC-II, and I/O chips being deployed.
 Models with the C64E board had the graphic symbols printed on the top of the keys, instead of the normal location on the front.
 The sound chip (SID) was changed to use the MOS 8580 chip, with the core voltage reduced from 12V to 9V.
-The most significant changes include different behavior in the filters and in the volume control, which result in some music/sound effects sounding differently than intended, and in digitally-sampled audio being almost inaudible, respectively (though both of these can mostly be corrected-for in software).
+The most significant changes include different behavior in the filters and in the volume control, which result in some music/sound effects sounding differently than intended, and in digitally sampled audio being almost inaudible, respectively (though both of these can mostly be corrected-for in software).
 The 64 KB RAM memory went from eight chips to two chips.
 BASIC and the KERNAL went from two separate chips into one 16 KB ROM chip.
 The PLA chip and some TTL chips were integrated into a DIL 64-pin chip.
 The "252535-01" PLA integrated the color RAM as well into the same chip.
 The smaller physical space made it impossible to put in some internal expansions like a floppy-speeder.
 In the United States, the 64C was often bundled with the third-party GEOS graphical user interface (GUI)-based operating system, as well as the software needed to access Quantum Link.
 The 1541 drive received a matching face-lift, resulting in the 1541C.
 Later, a smaller, sleeker 1541-II model was introduced, along with the 800 KB 3.5-inch microfloppy 1581.

 Commodore 64 Games System

 In 1990, the C64 was repackaged in the form of a game console, called the C64 Games System (C64GS), with most external connectivity removed.
 A simple modification to the 64C's motherboard was made to allow cartridges to be inserted from above.
 A modified ROM replaced the BASIC interpreter with a boot screen to inform the user to insert a cartridge.
-Designed to compete with the Nintendo Entertainment System and the Sega Master System, it suffered from very low sales compared to its rivals.
+Designed to compete with the Nintendo Entertainment System and Sega's Master System, it suffered from very low sales compared to its rivals.
 It was another commercial failure for Commodore, and it was never released outside Europe.
 The Commodore game system lacked a keyboard, so any software that required a keyboard could not be used.